jkaewprateep/lessonfrom_Applied_Social_Network_Analysis_in_Python/README.md

 💃( 👩‍🏫 )💬 The graph nodes had property and they had velocity, this property is difficult to determine and conclude into a qualitative value but we can observe this property by closeness centrality and the betweenness centrality, the property is not changed when these relationships remain. </br>
 🦤💬 External observation can find location, speed and velocity but internal observation finds the actions but momentum can be both. </br>
-🐑💬 ➰ That is because property changes create some work </br>
+🐑💬 ➰ That is because property changes create some work. </br>

 ```
 import pandas as pd;                                                     # 🧸💬 Import data manager library.